 In this guide, learn how to apply a label once and train its behavior on senders going forward.
-Once a label has been applied, gain access to a powerful suite of customization features, including batched delivery, skip inbox, bundling, and more.
+Once a label has been applied, gain access to a powerful suite of customization features, including Delivery Schedules, skip inbox, bundling, and more.

 Labels are like tags that get applied to existing or incoming threads.
 They make it easy to track related emails, whether you're working on a project or storing long-term information.
 Far more flexible than folders, a thread can have as many or as few labels as you want.